4 Body Safety Rules to Protect Kids Ages 5-10

 Body safety talks can start before your kids even go to school.
 Here are some rules to go over with your young child:

 - We use the actual names of private body parts: penis for boys, vagina, vulva and breasts for girls, and anus and buttocks for both.

 - We talk about the differences between an appropriate touch and an inappropriate touch.

-- We ask for consent (and wait for a reply) before showing affection.
+- We respect boundaries for showing affection.
 No means no and stop means stop.